Angel Alcala: Early life

 Alcala was born on March 1, 1929, in the municipality of Cauayan, Negros Occidental.
-He was raised by a moderately low-income family in the small coastal town of Calling, Philippines.
+He was raised by a moderately low-income family in the small coastal town of Caliling, Philippines.
 Alcala worked alongside his father who worked as a fisherman at the nearby agricultural fish ponds.
 Due to his family's financial struggles, they depended on the ocean for its resources either in providing food or items to sell.

 Education

 In 1951, Angel Alcala earned his bachelor's degree in biology (magna cum laude) from Silliman University.
 He then declined acceptance to the University of the Philippines College of Medicine in order to assist his family.
 During that time, he occasionally assisted in biological fieldwork, for example for Sidney Dillon Ripley and Dioscoro Rabor in 1953 when they collected the only known (as of 2019) specimen of the Negros fruit dove.
 Alcala later attended Stanford University to complete his master's degree after 9 years.
 By 1966, he earned his Ph.D. in the same field and an honor doctorate from both the Xavier University and the University of Southeastern Philippines.
 Alcala later became a professor at Silliman University, where he also served as president for two consecutive years.
 He served as secretary of the Department of Environment and Natural Resources from 1992 to 1995 and chairman of the Commission on Higher Education (CHEd) from 1995 to 1999.
 He also served as consultant on marine and aquatic projects under the United Nations Environment Programme, World Bank, Asian Development Bank, World Bank Global Environment Facility, the Pew Fellowship in Marine Conservation, and the University of the Philippines Marine Science Institute.